 All of our enquiries have, to date, unearthed no knowledge of such an incident occurring.
 Where we can identify the particular incident being raised there is invariably much more than what is being presented.
 This is unfortunately consistent with much of the highly questionable, if not entirely false, research being used to support claims being made by activists in this area.
 In this era of ‘fake news’ it is often challenging to discern and communicate truth.

 EDIT: More recently the IEU have published a Letter to the Editor Being Gay in a Christian school claiming to be from a former teacher in a Christian school.
+This article was subsequently removed, you can read the claims in this saved copy here.

 If you are aware of any potential allegations which may be levelled at your school around these issues please contact us to ensure that we are in a position to respond should it be raised.